MtnViewJohn/context-free/README.txt

 Requires Visual Studio 2010 or later.

-The VS2010 solution file is at ./src-net/ContextFreeNet.sln
+The VS2010 solution file is at ./src-net/ContextFreeNet.sln The VS2012 Express solution file is at ./src-net/ContextFreeNetVS11.sln

 If you modify cfdg.l or cfdg.ypp then you must rebuild the parser files in src-win/derived.
 If you have Cygwin installed or have access to a Unix/Linux